grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Roger that.
 But...you're going to have to come up shallower.
 I might have more confidence than I used to, but I still don't want to push the _Gnat_ as deep as you are now if I don't fuckin' hafta."

-Captain Percy had been listening to the conversation from below at the navigation station.
+Percy had been listening to the conversation from below at the navigation station.
 Now she climbed up to the control room to sort out the details of this maneuver with Hemi.

 Hemi caught her eye while she was still on the ladder.
 "Shakes needs us to come shallow."